BalavinayakamD/BalavinayakamD/README.md

 - 👋 Hi, I’m @BalavinayakamD
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning C,frontend,python,Golang
+- 🌱 I’m currently learning C,HTML,python,Golang,c#,css,JavaScript
 - 💞️ I’m looking to collaborate on anyone who have ideas and interset in my foi
-- 📫 reach me through balavinayakam@gmail.com or ininstagram vin.a.yak06
+- 📫 reach me through balavinayakamd@gmail.com or in instagram vin.a.yak06